 Figure 1 presents an example of an instance of the model.
 It contains a root element Data Management Plan that links to two data objects that are described by a maDMP: File and Source Code.
 Data Object is a generic class that can be further specialised using the right term from a controlled vocabulary of object types, for example, File, Source Code, Compiled Software, Container, Virtual Machine, and so on.
 For each of the data objects one must define object properties that reflect DMP themes.
 For example, has Metadata object property links to Metadata about the File.
 The specific metadata information is modelled using domain specific standard and is not depicted in Figure 1.
 If an object property is not defined for a given object, then this is a clear indicator that a DMP is incomplete.
 Each of the objects representing themes contains a data property with information on a standard that is used as an extension.
-This is information for machines enabling automatic selection of the right parser for reading out information.
+This is information.